-Indicate how the supervision will be provided, will this vary from rotation to rotation?
+How will supervision be provided? will this vary from rotation to rotation?

 Each day the trainee will work with a named supervisor in theatre who will provide direct clinical supervision.

 What other support is provided?

 The Medical Education Unit have an open-door policy where trainees are welcomed to discuss any issues or concerns.
 The DCT and MEO also arrange confidential beginning and end of year appraisals as a formal time for trainees to ask for advice/support, highlight any concerns, discuss career pathways, and provide feedback about the training program.